Omnichannel Ecommerce Platform: Detailed Overview

 5. Shipping and Logistics

 Integrates with freight operators to provide real-time information on shipping rates, generate labels, track shipments, and offer delivery options.
 Additionally, it integrates with the order management system to streamline the fulfillment process.
+Also it is essential for the seller onboarding process.

 6. Analytics and Reporting